Skip to content

 Chain of responsibility compliance for transport fleets

-Every party in the chain of responsibility for heavy vehicles faces up to $3.55 million in corporate fines and five years imprisonment for individuals.
-Ctrack fleet management software provides centralised CoR records, automated reporting, and audit-ready documentation for your operations.
+Every party that schedules, loads, or moves heavy vehicles faces up to ~$4.1 million in corporate fines and five years imprisonment for individuals (NHVR, indexed).
+Ctrack fleet management software provides centralised digital records, automated reporting, and audit-ready documentation for your operations.

 Records ready for audits Regulatory-aligned reporting Real-time breach alerts